Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

-\begin{itemize} \item We obtain a sequence of discrete-time models ${\cal T}_n$ arrived from piece-wise constant control policies applied to the true model ${\cal T}$. \item We show that the solution to the optimal discrete-time model $J({\cal T}_n)$ leads to a solution which is near optimal.
-The direction, $\lim_{n \to \infty} J({\cal T}_n) \leq J(\cal T) + \epsilon$ follows from the analysis above and the direction $\lim_{n \to \infty} J({\cal T}_n) \geq J(\cal T)$ follows from the fact that restricting to piece-wise constant policies cannot lead to a better policy when compared with arbitrary admissible policies. \item We then show that the policy obtained to solve $J({\cal T}_n)$ can be applied to ${\cal T}$ (and thus the approach is constructive) and is near optimal for large $n$. \end{itemize}
+For each of the information structures below, we will consider the following arguments: (i) We obtain a sequence of discrete-time models ${\cal T}_n$ arrived from piece-wise constant control policies applied to the true model ${\cal T}$. (ii) We show that the solution to the optimal discrete-time model $\cJ_{T}({\cal T}_n)$ leads to a solution which is near optimal.
+The direction, $\lim_{n \to \infty} \cJ_{T}({\cal T}_n) \leq \cJ_{T}(\cal T) + \epsilon$ follows from the analysis above and the direction $\lim_{n \to \infty} \cJ_{T}({\cal T}_n) \geq \cJ_{T}(\cal T)$ follows from the fact that restricting to piece-wise constant policies cannot lead to a better policy when compared with arbitrary admissible policies. (iii) We then show that the policy obtained to solve $\cJ_{T}({\cal T}_n)$ can be applied to ${\cal T}$ (and thus the approach is constructive) and is near optimal for large $n$.